caruccio/bad/README.md

 - Updating the running application (a.k.a. deploy strategy) is not properly addressed (not downtime-safe)

-- The application should execute under an application server (puma in this case) and is not directly exposed to internet

 - Developer whants to test its app locally

 - Code testing is out of scope.
 They are up to the developer implement and run